asolutioncompany/cache-enabler-dark-fork/README.md

 Add Javascript to your website to change and set the cookie value.
 You should not need to change anything except the prefix if you set a different prefix in Cache Enabler.

-You will need to set cedf_prefix to the prefix you set in Cache Enabler.
-You may also customize the text of the button.
+You may also customize the text of the toggle.

 You should not adjust other constants and code since it Cache Enabler expects the names and values used and to simplify configuration.

 Code is encapsulated in the example, but prefixes are added for clarity and if you decide not to encapsulate your Javascript.